-The DB->set_bt_prefix() method configures operations performed using the specified DB handle, not all operations performed on the underlying database.
+The Db::set_bt_prefix() method configures operations performed using the specified Db handle, not all operations performed on the underlying database.

-The DB->set_bt_prefix() method may not be called after the DB->open() method is called.
-If the database already exists when DB->open() is called, the information specified to DB->set_bt_prefix() must be the same as that historically used to create the database or corruption can occur.
+The Db::set_bt_prefix() method may not be called after the Db::open() method is called.
+If the database already exists when Db::open() is called, the information specified to Db::set_bt_prefix() must be the same as that historically used to create the database or corruption can occur.

-The DB->set bt prefix() method returns a non-zero error value on failure and 0 on success.
+The Db::set_bt_prefix() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.